sveltia/sveltia-cms/README.md

 - Entry listing
   - The collection list displays the number of items in each collection.
   - A folder collection filter with a boolean value works as expected[^93].
+  - Entry grouping and sorting can work together.
+For example, it’s possible to group by year and then sort by year if configured properly.
   - Hugo’s special `_index.md` files are ignored in folder collections unless the `path` option is configured to end with `_index` and the `extension` is `md`[^120].
 You can still manage these files as part of a file collection if necessary.
   - If there was an error while parsing an entry file, such as duplicate front matter keys, it won’t show up as a blank entry, and a clear error message will be displayed in the browser console[^121].
   - Sorting entries by a DateTime field works as expected[^110].